RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 Broadcast shattered the campfire entirely.

 Now a single source could speak to millions simultaneously.
-Radio, television, newspapers—these technologies created a fundamentally new information topology: one-to-many, with no ability to talk back.
+Radio, television, newspapers—these technologies created a fundamentally new information topology.
+One-to-many, with no ability to talk back.

 This is where the freedom-order trap became inescapable.